hrishikeshmane/ChecXray_webapp/readme.md

 InceptionResNetV2<br>
 NASNetMobile<br>
 NASNetLarge<br>
+Densenet 169 <br>

 ## USE
 Visit :
 https://checxray.herokuapp.com/

-Upload any xray image you need to scan. [for now it supports only 1024*1024 image sizes] There is a folder in the repos containing sample x-ray images of the required size.
+Upload any xray image you need to scan. [for now it supports only 1:1 image sizes, eg 1024*1024] There is a folder in the repos containing sample x-ray images of the required size.